George Lasry: Career

 Lasry continues to research historical secret codes and codebooks, for example those of the German Imperial Navy from the First World War.
 In 2023 he gained international attention after he, together with Norbert Biermann and Satoshi Tomokiyo, succeeded in deciphering more than fifty unrecognised and encrypted letters from Mary, Queen of Scots, held by the Bibliothèque nationale de France, which were mostly addressed to the French ambassador in England, Michel de Castelnau.
 A publication of the findings, The Secret Correspondence of Mary Queen of Scots with input from the historians Alexander Courtney, Estelle Paranque, and Michael Questier is in preparation.
+The tool used for this purpose, CrypTool Transcriber & Solver (CTTS), is free software and can be downloaded from the CrypTool website.